Create instances

 4. In the Choose a Cloud SQL edition section of the Create a SQL Server instance page, select the Cloud SQL edition for your instance: Enterprise or Enterprise plus.

-For more information about Cloud SQL editions, see Introduction to Cloud SQL for SQL Server editions.
+For more information about Cloud SQL editions, see Introduction to Cloud SQL editions.

 5. Select the edition preset for your instance.
 To see the available presets, click the Edition preset menu.